nj9099/covid-diet/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# GOALS

+The goal is to find the diet which will help to keep you healthy in this COVID-19 pandemic.

+# STEPS

+## EXPLORATORY DATA ANALYSIS

+### BASIC VISUALIZATIONS
+Country vs. Obesity Rate
+Which country has lowest and highest obesity rate?

+Country vs. Undernourished Rate
+Which country has lowest and highest undernourished rate?

+## DATA CLEANSING
+## DATA TRANSFORMATION / DATA SPLITTING
+## INSIGHTS & VISUALIZATIONS

+# CASE I: COVID-19 VARIABLES by OBESITY RATE, and UNDERNOURISHED RATE

+## STATISTICAL TESTS

+### T-test
+### One way ANOVA

+## VISUALIZATIONS

+### SCATTER PLOT WITH REGRESSION LINE -- OBESITY RATE
+### SCATTER PLOT WITH REGRESSION LINE -- UNDERNOURISHED RATE

+# CASE II: DIET VARIABLES by OBESITY RATE, and UNDERNOURISHED RATE

+## STATISTICAL TEST

+### SPEARMAN'S CORRELATION TEST
+### HEATMAP
+> Obesity Rate
+> Undernourished Rate

+## VISUALIZATIONS

+# SEMANTIC INFERENCES

+Fetch from the presentation.

 ```markdown
 Syntax highlighted code block